Richard B. Hetnarski: Achievements

-He has been active in teaching, research, publishing, translating, and editing.
+Hetnarski was active in teaching, research, publishing, translating, and editing.
 He is the author of many papers on Mechanics and Mathematics.
 His latest paper, on Constant Force Spring System with a Spiral was published in the ASME Journal of Mechanisms and Robotics in 2020 when he was 92 years old.

 Books

-He is a co-author of five graduate-level textbooks:
+He was a co-author of five graduate-level textbooks: